-Modelling the spread of Mycobacterium avium subsp. paratuberculosis towards fadeout or persistent infection in a dairy cattle herd
+Spontaneous fadeout versus persistence of Mycobacterium avium subsp. paratuberculosis infection in a dairy herd: a modelling study

-C. Marcé^{1,2}, P. Ezanno1, H. Seegers1, D. U. Pfeiffer2, C. Fourichon1
+C. Marcé, P. Ezanno, H. Seegers, D. U. Pfeiffer, C. Fourichon

 Vet.
 Res.
-Submitted 2 July 2010
+Under review, October 2010

-1 INRA, ONIRIS, UMR1300 Bioagression, épidémiologie et analyse de risque en santé animale, F-44307 Nantes, France
+INRA, ONIRIS, UMR1300 Bioagression, épidémiologie et analyse de risque en santé animale, F-44307 Nantes, France

-2 Veterinary Epidemiology & Public Health Group, RVC, University of London, AL9 7TA, United-Kingdom
+Veterinary Epidemiology & Public Health Group, RVC, University of London, AL9 7TA, United-Kingdom

-Epidemiological models are developed to better understand the dynamics of infectious diseases and to assess ex-ante control strategies.
+Epidemiological models enable to better understand the dynamics of infectious diseases and to assess ex-ante control strategies.
 For Mycobacterium avium subsp. paratuberculosis (Map), possible transmission routes have been described, but Map spread in a herd and the relative importance of the routes are currently insufficiently understood to prioritize control measures.
-We modelled the within-herd Map spread in the absence of control measures to understand why in some cases fadeout spontaneously occurs, whereas in other cases Map persists in the herd without re-introduction.
+We aim to predict early after Map introduction in a dairy cattle herd whether infection is likely to fade out or persist, when no control measures are implemented, using a modelling approach.
 Both vertical transmission and horizontal transmission via the ingestion of colostrum, milk, or faeces present in the contaminated environment were modelled.
 Calf-to-calf indirect transmission was possible.
 Six health states were represented: susceptible, transiently infectious, latently infected, subclinically infected, clinically affected, and resistant.
-The model was partially validated by confronting the outputs with field data on within-herd prevalence.
+The model was partially validated by comparing the simulated prevalence with field data.
 Housing facilities and contacts between animals were specifically considered for calves and heifers.
-After the introduction of one infected animal in a susceptible herd, fadeout occurred in 70% of the runs, from which 75% had no secondary case.
-When Map persisted, the prevalence of infected animals increased to 90% in 25 years.
-The two main transmission routes were via the environment of the whole farm and in utero transmission.
+After the introduction of one infected animal in a naive herd, fadeout occurred in 66% of the runs.
+When Map persisted, the prevalence of infected animals increased to 88% in 25 years.
+The two main transmission routes were via the farm's environment and in utero transmission.
 Calf-to-calf transmission was minor.
 Fadeout versus Map persistence could be differentiated with the number of clinically affected animals, which was rarely above one when fadeout occurred.
 Therefore, early detection of affected animals is crucial in preventing Map persistence in dairy herds.